What people are saying about The Mummy Trap

 Yes, I want to bottle this moment too.

 I stare at the tiny bundle trembling in my arms and touch a finger to her nose.
-She's healthy, and pink, and my heart is so full it feels like it's going to burst.
+She's healthy and pink.
+My heart is so full it feels like it's going to burst.
 “I'm in love.”

 Nevertheless, I continue to exist in my afterglow bubble right up until the moment Claudia throws my placenta onto the exam table next to me and proceeds to share her admiration for the vascular structure by explaining every vessel and membrane, manipulating the bloody lump until I feel my stomach churn.

-“They make it into little pills now to take with your morning coffee.”
+“They can make it into little pills to take with your morning coffee.”
 Miranda is undeterred.

 I'm going to be sick.
 Looking around I'm surprised how hard it is to get someone to take the baby off me, considering there are three adults watching my face turn green.
-In the end I pretty much throw the little bundle at Greg before hobbling toward the ensuite.
+In the end, I pretty much throw the little bundle at Greg before hobbling towards the en suite.

 “Congratulations.”
 Miranda is suddenly in front of me, wrapping me in a bear hug, while blood continues to pour down my legs.